kpousti/cse15l-lab-reports/LabReport4.md

 To run the tests and observe the failures, I executed the following command:

 Keys pressed: `bash te<tab>`
-Effect: Runs the tests by executing the `Test.sh` bash script.
+Effect: Runs the tests by executing the `test.sh` bash script.

 Running `bash tesh.sh` revealed the 2 failed tests and the line where the error occurs.